Acrylic acid: Reactions and uses

 Acrylic acid undergoes the typical reactions of a carboxylic acid.
 When reacted with an alcohol, it forms the corresponding ester.
 The esters and salts of acrylic acid are collectively known as acrylates (or propenoates).
 The most common alkyl esters of acrylic acid are methyl, butyl, ethyl, and 2-ethylhexyl acrylate.

 Acrylic acid and its esters readily combine with themselves (to form polyacrylic acid) or other monomers (e.g. acrylamides, acrylonitrile, vinyl compounds, styrene, and butadiene) by reacting at their double bond, forming homopolymers or copolymers, which are used in the manufacture of various plastics, coatings, adhesives, elastomers, as well as floor polishes and paints.

-Acrylic acid is used in many industries like the diaper industry, the water treatment industry or the textiles industry.
-On a worldwide scale the consumption rate of acrylic acid is projected to reach more than an estimated 8,000 kilotons, by 2020.
-This increase is expected to occur as a result of using this product in new applications, including personal care products, detergents and products that are used for adult incontinence.
+Acrylic acid is used in many industries, including the diaper industry, the water treatment industry, and the textile industry.
+The annual worldwide consumption of acrylic acid is projected to reach more than an estimated 8,000 kilotons by 2020.
+This increase is expected due to its use in new applications, including personal care products, detergents, and products for adult incontinence.